Skidrow17/salesforce-delta-deploy-sfdx-format/README.md

    ```
 2. Add on .gitignore file the delta_deploy folder

-3. Run the followin command  that generates a package with just the modifications
+3. Run the following command  that generates a package just with the modified files from the targetbranch
    ```sh
     sf-sfdx -d targetbranch
    ```